VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 5/README.md

 ## Create Models

 Please download ExportObjFileFrom3DSMax.pdf in week 5 folder.
-Following the tutorial to export your own model to a OBJ file in 3DSMax.
+Following the tutorial to export your own model as a OBJ file in 3DSMax.

 In the end, please export texture coordinates if you have applied texture to the object.